-Sir Frank Williams: 50 years as a Team Principal
+Sir Frank Williams’ extraordinary career as an F1 Team Principal

 “It is a competitive sport and I am a competitive person.
 Above all it is the need for speed.”
-Sir Frank Williams is a remarkable individual who has gone from grocery salesman to the longest-serving Team Principal Formula 1 has ever seen.
+Sir Frank Williams was a remarkable individual who went from grocery salesman to the longest-serving Team Principal Formula 1 has ever seen.
 Following the news of his death, at the age of 79, Lawrence Barretto looks back on Sir Frank’s extraordinary career.

 At a boarding school in Dumfries in the late 1940s and early 1950s, you will have found a young boy totally and utterly obsessed with motor racing.
-“I used to run around pretending I was a racing car – that sort of nonsense,” says Frank, speaking in a documentary celebrating his F1 achievements on Sky Sports F1 this weekend.
+“I used to run around pretending I was a racing car – that sort of nonsense,” said Frank, speaking in a documentary celebrating his F1 achievements on Sky Sports F1.
 He attempted a racing career himself, but “was always going off the road” so swapped the cockpit for tools and became a mechanic.
 The next step for him was obvious – he wanted his own team.

 Times were tough, or rather money was short.
 It even got to the point where he was making business calls from a phone box, as his office line had been cut off because of unpaid bills.
 His wife Ginny would often put her own money into the team, just to keep things ticking over.
 Eventually, he had to relinquish control, with oil magnate Walter Wolf stepping in.
 Frank tried to stay on as employee, but it wasn’t for him.
 So he left.
 But that wasn’t the end…

 F1 for Frank was unfinished business.
 So he started from scratch again.
-He needed an engineer and a chap called Patrick Head was recommended to him.
-They joined forces as co-founders for Williams Grand Prix Engineering, basing themselves in an old carpet factory.
+He needed an engineer, and a chap called Patrick Head was recommended to him.
+They joined forces as co-founders for Williams Grand Prix Engineering in 1977, basing themselves in an old carpet factory.
 Little did they know at the time, but this was to be the start of something special.
-Head’s arrival was, as Frank puts it, “significant” as he was “a very clever and hard-working man”.
+Head’s arrival was, as Frank put it, “significant” as he was “a very clever and hard-working man”.

-Their first win came in 1979, aptly at the British Grand Prix at Silverstone, with Clay Regazzoni seeing the chequered flag, as Head’s new ground-effect FW07 hoisted the team into contenders.
-A year later, they were world champions in the constructors’ with Alan Jones taking the drivers’ title.
+Their first win came in 1979, aptly at the British Grand Prix at Silverstone, with Clay Regazzoni seeing the chequered flag, as Head’s new ground-effect FW07 turned the team into contenders.
+A year later, they were world champions in the constructors’, with Alan Jones taking the drivers’ title.

 Did you know?
-Frank puts much of Williams’ success down to “the intellect and energy” of Patrick Head, who this year has returned to the team as a consultant.
+Frank put much of Williams’ success down to “the intellect and energy” of Patrick Head.
 “He was a great guy.
 He gave me lots of bollockings, but they were well worth it!”

-Frank crashed when driving back to the airport from a test at Paul Ricard, sustaining a spinal cord injury that rendered him unable to walk.
-Looking back on it now, Frank’s sense of humour shines through.
+Frank crashed when driving back to the airport from a test at Paul Ricard in 1986, sustaining a spinal cord injury that rendered him unable to walk.
+Looking back on the event a few years ago, Frank’s sense of humour shone through.
 “It was inconvenient, wasn’t it?”
 At the time, though, it was incredibly hard on his family.
 His wife Ginny was “exceptional”, nursing him through his recovery while looking after their three kids – Jonathan, Claire and Jaime – and making sure the racing team was in good shape, too.

 Frank had no intention of going anywhere.
 He wanted to be back, running his team again.
 “Certainly after the accident, [the team] gave Frank something to live for, as much as his family did,” says Claire, who took over the running of her father’s team in 2013, having risen through the ranks starting as press officer.

-“Williams is what kept him going, which is why he refers to F1 as his oxygen.
-He lives and breathes for it, and continues to do so today.
-Dad has so many qualities, but his strength and resilience to come back from the accident and be as dominant as he was is a powerful message”.
+“Williams is what kept him going… His strength and resilience to come back from the accident and be as dominant as he was is a powerful message.”

 Success and heartache